datcaodo/pythoncode/README.md

   - orders
   - products
   - departments
+  - customers

-The full details of the data are available here.
+The full details of the data are available in the folders that I uploaded.

 ## Tools
 For this project, the following python libraries were used: